A simple image exam can improve treatment and save lives.

-The most effective way to decrease your risk of developing lung cancer is to stay away from cigarettes or, if you already smoke, to quit.
-The American Lung Association (ALA) says that smoking can increase your chance of developing lung cancer 20-fold.
+The most effective way to decrease your risk of developing lung cancer is to stay away from cigarettes or, if you smoke, to quit.

 A second way to combat lung cancer is to be screened.
-Medical imaging and low-dose CT screenings have changed the way lung cancer is detected.
+Medical imaging with low-dose CT screenings have changed the way lung cancer is detected.
 Early detection can give lung cancer patients greater access to curative treatments.
-Unfortunately, the ALA reports that only about 4% of all eligible patients actually have a lung cancer screening.
+Unfortunately, the American Lung Association reports that only about 4% of all eligible patients actually have a lung cancer screening.

 Who Should Be Screened?

 CT lung cancer screenings have proven so effective in early cancer detection that in March 2021 the United States Preventative Services Task Force expanded eligibility criteria for who should have a CT lung cancer screening.
 After talking with your doctor, be sure to check with your insurance carrier to see if you qualify under current or new guidelines.

 What is a pack year?

 A pack–year is a term used to describe the number of cigarettes a person has smoked over time.
 It is calculated by multiplying the number of packs of cigarettes smoked per day by the number of years the person has smoked.